FStarLang/FStar/doc/book/part4/part4_ghost.rst

 program are there only to state and prove properties about the code that actually executes.
-Our first *effect* separates the computationally relevant parts of the program from the computationally irrelevant, specificational or *ghost* parts of a program.
+Our first *effect* separates the computationally relevant parts of the program from the computationally irrelevant (i.e., specificational or *ghost*) parts of a program.
 This separation enables the F* compiler to guarantee that all the ghost parts of a program are optimized away entirely.